Lower Falls (Yarmouth, Maine): Main Street

 25 Main Street, near the intersection with Grist Mill Lane, dates to around the turn of the 20th century, while just up the hill, 31 Main Street dates to around 1846.

 Nicholas Grant built the main building of the since-expanded Greek Revival house at 37 Main Street, on the hill down to the harbor, around 1844.

 On the southern side of the street, number 46 dates to around 1880.
 Next door, number 38 dates to around 1840.

 Henry Rowe (1812–1870) was the architect of the pink Gothic Revival house at 49 Main Street, the Alfred Seabury House, which was built in 1845.
 Rowe also designed The Gothic House in Portland.

 50 Main Street, the three-storey old Hose No. 2 at the Main Street and Marina Road split (at the crest of Staples Hill), was built for the fire department around 1889.

 Back on the northern side of the street, number 57, the Edward Russell House, was built around 1813.
 Next door, number 63, was built for Bethiah Staples around 36 years later, in 1849.

 76 Main Street, set back from the road, adjacent to Torrey Court, was built in 1792.
-The home has six bedrooms, five bathrooms, and sits on 1.6 acres.
+The home has seven bedrooms, five bathrooms, and sits on 1.6 acres.

 73 Main Street, the left elevation of which faces the street, was once the home of Jacob G. Loring.

 In the building at 82–84 Main Street was W. N. Richards & Co. (owned by William Richards), established in 1864; in the 1960s, Vining's delicatessen and, beside it to the west, George Soule's ice cream shop (first floor) and pool hall (second floor).

 Across the street, the brick building at 85 Main Street currently occupied by Svetlana was erected around 1848.

 90 Main Street, built in 1875, was Barbour's hardware store; later Goffs hardware (1969–2015).

 Manley E. Bishop's grocery store stood to the east of the present-day Goffs building.

 Englishman James Parsons' (1811–1876) grocery store, "a two-story building standing on the lot adjoining that where stood for so many years the little old post office".
 It was here that "dignified citizens like Doctor James Bates, L.L.
 Shaw and Barnabas Freeman often assembled for an evening's chat".
 Parsons came to Yarmouth around 1860 and wed a wealthy local girl.
 Upon Parsons' death in 1876, his son, Alvarado H. (1848–1915), took over the business.